georchestra/docker/README.md

 adjust the configuration in the `config` folder according to your needs.
 Reading the [quick configuration guide](https://github.com/georchestra/datadir/blob/docker-master/README.md) might help !

-Also in production environnement don't forget to change le file contains into the [secret/](secrets/) folder as they are default password.
+Also in production environnement don't forget to change the file into the [secret/](secrets/) folder as they are default password.

-For [geoserver_privileged_user_passwd.txt](secrets/geoserver_privileged_user_passwd.txt) it need to be the same that in the datadir : https://github.com/georchestra/datadir#3-steps-editing
+For [geoserver_privileged_user_passwd.txt](secrets/geoserver_privileged_user_passwd.txt) it needs to be the same that in the datadir : https://github.com/georchestra/datadir#3-steps-editing

 Most changes will require a service restart, except maybe updating viewer contexts & addons (`F5` will do).